polarityio/sentinelone/README.md

 ### API Token
 The API Token associated with the SentinelOne Account.
 Can be created from the Username Dropdown from Upper Right -> "My User" -> "Options" Dropdown.

+### Query Type
+The type(s) of data we query from Sentinel One.

+### Max Concurrent Requests
+Maximum number of concurrent requests.
+Integration must be restarted after changing this option.
+Defaults to 15.

+### Minimum Time Between Lookups
+Minimum amount of time in milliseconds between lookups (defaults to 250).
+Integration must be restarted after changing this option.
+Defaults to 250.

 ### Allow Connecting and Disconnecting Endpoints
 When checked, users can Connecting and Disconnecting Endpoints from the Network.